 Employee retention refers to obligations, practices, and strategies of scaling down the number of employees quitting the company by meliorating key processes and conditions.
 Retaining employees is a significant challenge as different employees are motivated by different retention strategies.
-The coordination of human resource development with retention strategies eases the implementation of employee retention strategies.
+Therefore the coordination of human resource development with retention strategies eases the implementation of employee retention strategies.

 To meet employees’ needs and expectations, the employer should pay maximum attention to his human resource affairs.
 Human resource administration helps to ensure that the working environment is conducive to employees.
 Many workers if not all would prefer to work in an environment that is safe and comfortable.
 Therefore, the company should always maintain a working environment that meets current standards.